An Introduction to Neural Data Compression: Learned quantization and rate control

-The hyperprior density, $p(\h)$, is typically parameterized as in a factorized entropy model, while $p(\z|\hath)$ is a density (e.g., factorized Gaussian) whose parameters are predicted from $\hath$ by a neural network (``hyper-decoder'').
+The hyperprior density, $p(\h)$, is typically parameterized as in a factorized entropy model, while $p(\z\,|\,\hath)$ is a density (e.g., factorized Gaussian) whose parameters are predicted from $\hath$ by a neural network (``hyper-decoder'').
 Crucially, note that the prior density of $\z$ is conditioned on the discrete $\hath$, as the hyper-latents must be discretized and entropy-coded first at compression time.
-The information transmitted in the hyper-latents is known as \textit{side information} in traditional data compression, and lets the sender and receiver dynamically select an entropy model based on the content of the input data.
-To train such an entropy model, the rate loss (Eq.~\ref{eq:ntc-rate-loss-ce}) is modified to account for the side-information, replacing $- \log_2 \pent(\hatz)$ by the joint information content $- \log_2 \pent(\hatz, \hath) = - \log_2 \pent(\hath) - \log_2 \pent(\hatz| \hath)$; the same techniques from Section~\ref{sec:approaches-based-on-rounding} can then be used to differentiate through quantization and rate loss.
+The information transmitted in the hyper-latents is known as \textit{side information} \cite{balle2018hyper}, and lets the sender and receiver dynamically select an entropy model based on the content of the input data.
+To train such an entropy model, the rate loss (Eq.~\ref{eq:ntc-rate-loss-ce}) is modified to account for the side-information, replacing $- \log_2 \pent(\hatz)$ by the joint information content $- \log_2 \pent(\hatz, \hath) = - \log_2 \pent(\hath) - \log_2 \pent(\hatz \,|\, \hath)$; the same techniques from Section~\ref{sec:ntc-with-uniform-quantization} can then be used to differentiate through quantization and rate loss.
 Empirically, the hyperprior considerably reduces the overall bit-rate of a factorized entropy model, with the side-information comprising a small percentage of the overall rate \cite{balle2018hyper}.

 The bit-rate can be further improved by additionally modeling $\hatz$ autoregressively similarly to a PixelCNN~\cite{minnen2018joint}, but results in serial and hence slower decoding.
-To address this, Minnen et al. \cite{minnen2020channel} proposed to instead use channelwise (instead of spatial) autoregressive conditioning, significantly speeding up (de)compression without harming the rate-distortion performance.
-Compared to an autoregressive model, a latent-variable entropy model has the advantage of parallel encoding/decoding via (conditionally) factorized distributions, but entails transmitting side-information, similar to the two-part code in lossless compression (Section~\ref{sec:two-part-code}).
-Yang et al. \cite{yang2020improving} applied bits-back coding to reduce the transmission of side-information in a hyperprior model.
+To address this, \citeauthor{minnen2020channel} \cite{minnen2020channel} proposed to instead use channelwise (instead of spatial) autoregressive conditioning, significantly speeding up (de)compression without harming the rate-distortion performance.
+Compared to an autoregressive model, a latent-variable entropy model has the advantage of parallel encoding/decoding via (conditionally) factorized distributions, but entails transmitting side-information, similar to the two-part code in lossless compression (Section~\ref{sec:two-part-code}). \citeauthor{yang2020improving} \cite{yang2020improving} applied bits-back coding to reduce the transmission of side-information in a hyperprior model.